 In order to correlate a response frame with an outstanding AV/C command, a controller shall examine certain fields in the response frame.
-The subunit_type and subunit_ID fields are never modified by the target.
+The subunit\type and subunit\ID fields are never modified by the target.
 The ctype field is overwritten with the response code returned.
-The opcode and operand[n] fields may or may not be altered, dependent upon the command type, subunit_type, opcode and operand[n].
+The opcode and operand[n] fields may or may not be altered, depending upon the command type, subunit\type, opcode and operand[n].